webpack/webpack.js.org/src/content/configuration/other-options.md

 };
 ```

-Then use `this.answer` to get its value in loader:
+Then use `this.answer` to get its value in the loader:

 __custom-loader.js__